at-cg/billi/src/README.md

 Also checks the validity of the output using a brute force check

 #### 4. printBubble.cpp
-Print the bubble b/w the input end points // add suport for manual input
+Print the bubble b/w the input end points // add support for manual input